This website is maintained by Chartered Legal Executive Jen Wiss-Carline LL.B, FCILEx.

-From time to time, you will be asked to submit personal information about yourself (e.g. name and email address etc) in order to receive or use services on our website(s).
-This may happen, for example, when you make a purchase from us, when you subscribe to a newsletter, when you enter a competition or when you register for personalised.
+From time to time, you will be asked to submit personal information about yourself (e.g. name and email address, etc) in order to receive or use services on our website(s).
+This may happen, for example, when you make a purchase from us, when you subscribe to a newsletter, when you enter a competition or when you register for personalized.

 We will also need personal information in order to supply our products and services to you, and sometimes to help us identify you when you contact us.
 When we collect this information we will take reasonable measures to ensure that it is transmitted to us securely.
 We will only collect payment information over a secure connection.

-We may combine this information with other information that we may hold about you if you are an existing customer, or have made enquiries of us before.
+We may combine this information with other information that we may hold about you if you are an existing customer, or have made inquiries about us before.

 Data Protection Notice

 Unlike many reputable (and many more not so reputable) companies who trade on the Internet, we will NEVER share the information you provide, together with other information, with any other company.

 We may use the information you provide for administration, marketing, customer services and profiling your purchasing preferences.
 However, we promise not to send you more than four marketing communications per month, and we promise to give you the ability to stop receiving marketing communications at any time.